AndreAugusto11/running-kubernetes/README.md

 `terraform apply`

-(This steps can take some time...)<br/><br/>
+(These steps can take some time...)<br/><br/>

-At the moment, the ingress is not correctly configurated.
+At the moment, the ingress is not correctly configured.
 To access the services, we have to do that individually through the respective node.

 Clean up the environment using: